Echecorneliusjr001/Soccer---UCL-Analysis/README.md

   ---

-# to find the values of the aggregate functions
+## To find the values of the aggregate functions
 df15.describe().round(2)

 output result: